stanus74/home-assistant-saj-h2-modbus/IMPORTANT-Inverter-Card.md

 ✅ Make sure the **correct InverterCard version number** appears in the card header.
 ❌ If it doesn't, you're still using a cached (old) version.

----

-Let me know if you'd like this as a downloadable file or styled component.